AgurSan/AgurSan/README.md

 ### Hi, I'm @AgurSan 👋

-💼 I'm looking for an internship as soon as possible, as part of the Wild Code School JavaScript React Application Development program.
+💼 I'm looking for an opportunity of work.

 🌱 I am currently working on a versatile and attractive portfolio to showcase my hardskills.